PolarCoasts/RHIB_ADCP_processing/README.md

 This will display a numbered list of all processed files contained in the working directory (and subdirectories).
 Enter the line number of the desired file and the data is loaded into the adcp structure.

+### Identifying features in beam data and locating them in space
+LocateFeature is the top level script that will set up an interactive plot for identifying features.
+It will bring up a list of processed files to chose from (see above).
+After loading the data, it removes RHIB velocity from the beam velocities and calculates the actual location of each data point (based on tilt, heading, beam angle, and depth).
+A figure is displayed which enables the user to visually identify features of interest in the beam data and locate them in space by clicking on the time series.

+The interactive figure is initially displayed with beam velocities for each beam (RHIB velocity has been removed) and a blank map.
+If data was collected at LeConte, the map will include the coastline local to the data collected and the 8/28/2023 terminus line, if selected and data was collected near the terminus.
+Select whether or not to include the terminus at the top of LocateFeature by setting addterm=1.
+Three buttons next to the beam data (just above the colorbar) allow the user to toggle between beam velocity, correlation, and echo intensity.
+The axes containing beam data are linked so that zooming in on one axes zooms all of them.
+The user can explore any of the beam data to visually identify features.
+A mouse click (as long as the zoom tool is not selected) on any point in the beam data will plot a red dot on the map at the location of that data point.
+Click on any dot to display its coordinates.
+Subsequent clicks on the beam data will add dots to the map.
+Press the "Clear Points" button to clear the map and begin again.

 ## Troubleshooting
 This section provides some workarounds in the event that it is discovered in the field that some requirements are missing